REMS FDA Documents (Fintepla)^FDA Documents (opioids))

 Medication comments:

-Warning: Baxter Pump Care Area Special Med!
+Warning: Pump Care Area Special Med!

 fentaNYL should generally not be interrupted during procedures unless there is a specific physician order.